Xi Song, Ph.D.

 Song, Xi and Hal Caswell. forthcoming.
 “The Role of Kinship in Racial Differences in Exposure to Unemployment.”
 Demography.

 Brand, Jennie E., Ravaris Moore, Xi Song, and Yu Xie.
 2019.
-Parental Divorce Is Not Uniformly Negative for Children’s Educational Attainment.
+Parental Divorce Is Not Uniformly Negative for Children’s Educational Attainment(link is external).
 Proceedings of the National Academy of Sciences 116(15): 7266—7271.

 Brand, Jennie E., Ravaris Moore, Xi Song, and Yu Xie.
 2019.
 Why Does Parental Divorce Lower Children’s Educational Attainment?
-A Causal Mediation Analysis.
+A Causal Mediation Analysis(link is external).
 Sociological Science 6: 264–292.

 Song, Xi and Cameron D. Campbell.
 2017.
-Genealogical Microdata and Their Significance for Social Science.
+Genealogical Microdata and Their Significance for Social Science(link is external).
 Annual Review of Sociology 43: 75—99.

 CV (file)